metablaster/WindowsFirewallRuleset/docs/Remote.md

 - Restore-Firewall
 - Find-UnsignedFile

-All other scripts do not support remoting
+All other scripts do not support remoting by design

 [Table of Contents](#table-of-contents)